-To say Vietnam has had a turbulent political history would be an understatement.
+To say Vietnam (and Laos and Cambodia too) has had a turbulent political history would be an understatement.
 Apart from past conflict with China, the desire for independence from French reoccupation after WWII in 1946 resulted in the First Indochina War until the Geneva Conference of 1954 divided Vietnam into North and South partitions.
 The communist Democratic Republic of Vietnam (North Vietnam, capital Hanoi) was controlled by Ho Chi Min, supported by the Soviet Union and China while the State of Vietnam (South Vietnam, capital Saigon) came under Emperor Bao Dai, backed by the US and many other western countries.
 He was later deposed by his PM and this led to the Second Indochina War beginning in 1955 with the communist North trying and eventually succeeding to take over the South in 1975.

 The Ben Hai River and 17th Parallel divided North and South Vietnam.
 An area mostly south of the river's exit into the Gulf of Tonkin (South China Sea) at 17° North (about 3 miles wide and running about 60 miles west to the Laotian border), was declared the Vietnamese Demilitarized Zone during this conflict which became known as the American War by the Vietnamese and the Vietnam War by the USA and the rest of the world.
 Click map to enlarge.